Pranoydll/GT-Magliths/README.md

 # GT-Magliths
-A descriptive Website about Magliths and their roles in Tolkienian Society
+A documentation about Magliths, a civilization we have created,  and their roles in Tolkienian Society